epistemichorse/poll.blue/README.md

 # poll.blue

 poll.blue is a polling app for Bluesky.
+Posting instructions available on the landing page: [https://poll.blue](https://poll.blue).

 ### Testing locally